dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 ### Microarchitecture-Specific Performance Issues {#sec:UarchSpecificIssues}

+In this section we will discuss some common microarchitecture-specific issues that can be attributed to majority of modern processors.
+Note that the impact of a particular problem can be more/less pronounced on one platform than another.

 #### Memory Order Violations {.unlisted .unnumbered}

+\hfill \break

 We introduced the concept of memory ordering in [@sec:uarchLSU].
 Memory reordering is a crucial aspect of modern CPUs, as it allows to execute memory requests in parallel and out-of-order.
 The key element in load/store reordering is memory disambiguation, which predicts if it is safe to let loads go ahead of earlier stores.
 Since the memory disambiguation is speculative, it can lead to performance issues if not handled properly.